kbknapp/usbwatch-rs/README.md

 device event and write the file for us.

-It's best to start with the target USB device unplugged, as the `remove` event carries very few datails about the device that was unplugged (Internally `usbwatch` keeps a state list of which devices are plugged in to which ports, however it can only record this state if it sees the initial `add` event for the device).
+It's best to start with the target USB device unplugged, as the `remove` event carries very few datails about the device that was unplugged

+> **Note**
+> Internally `usbwatch` can utilize the more detailed "add" information even on
+> a "remove" event because it keeps state of which devices are plugged
+> in to which ports, however it can only record this state if it sees the
+> initial `add` event for the device).

 Once we tell `usbwatch` to listen, we plug in the device to cause an event.
 We also need to provide a file to save our device info to, here we use